Instant 3D print pricing: upload your STL, get a price in seconds. No account, no waiting. Get an instant price →

 Accepted files STL · OBJ · 3MF If it opens in a slicer, we can print it.
 Binary and ASCII STL both fine.

-Multi-colour printing Up to 4 colours Bambu AMS for mid-sized, Creality CFS for larger multi-material parts.
+Multi-colour printing Up to 4 colours Automatic multi-material units for mid-sized and larger multi-colour parts.

 The workshop

-Two machines, picked for different jobs.
-Between them we cover everyday colour prints, large engineering parts, and awkward materials.
+A fleet of machines, each picked for different jobs.
+Between them we cover everyday colour prints, large engineering parts, faster turnarounds, and demanding engineering materials.

-Fully enclosed CoreXY machine with a large build volume, heated chamber and multi-material switching via the CFS unit.
+Fully enclosed CoreXY machine with a large build volume, heated chamber and automatic multi-material switching.
 Runs custom Klipper firmware for faster, cleaner output than the factory software ships with.
-This is the printer for engineering jobs, larger brackets, and anything that wants PETG or higher-temp materials without warping.
+This is our printer for engineering jobs, larger brackets, and anything that wants PETG or higher-temp materials without warping.

-Bambu Lab A1 mid-print with the AMS and filament spools alongside
+Multi-colour 3D printer mid-print with filament spools alongside

-Fast Bambu-speed bedslinger with the AMS attached for automatic multi-colour and multi-material prints.
+A fast bedslinger with automatic multi-colour and multi-material switching.
 Perfect for everyday PLA work, colour miniatures, decorative pieces and anything where you’d rather see a finished part tomorrow than three days from now.

 Help & guides